 We recognise our own biases, the impact we have on others simply by being in their presence, and deepen our awareness of group dynamics.
 We enable our facilitator proprioception.

-The group dynamics are different, the way they are within that group is different, and the reflective learning is only enhanced by their prior experience.
+Facilitators sometimes choose to repeat the workshop.
+They play the same games but they play them on a new day with new people.
+Group dynamics are different, the way they are within that group is different, and the reflective learning is only enhanced by their prior experience.
 In conscious play the same game is never the same.